-WADADA has been one of the most creative composers and trumpeters in Jazz for the past half-century, and is finally attaining the legendary status he deserves.
-A founding member of the AACM and a 2013 Pulitzer Prize finalist for his masterwork about the Civil Rights Movement, Ten Freedom Summers, Wadada was the Jazz Times Artist of the Year in 2016 as well as a recipient of the coveted Doris Duke Performing Artist Award.
-Perhaps the only artist in history to be featured on the cover of Downbeat, twice in less than a year, Wadada received a trifecta of awards from that prestigious publication: Artist, Trumpeter, and Album of the Year, for his new Cuneiform CD America’s National Parks.
+WADADA LEO SMITH – A founding member of the AACM, Wadada has been one of the most creative composers and trumpeters in Jazz for over half a century, and now in his 70s has finally attained the legendary status he deserves.
+As explained and illustrated in the August Downbeat, Wadada has created his own musical language Ankhrasmation, and his colorful scores are exhibited in galleries as paintings.
+A Pulitzer Prize finalist in 2013 for his masterwork about the Civil Rights Movement, Ten Freedom Summers, Wadada was the JazzTimes Artist of the Year in 2016 as well as a recipient of the coveted Doris Duke Performing Artist Award.
+Perhaps the only artist in history to be featured on the cover of Downbeat twice in less than a year, Wadada received a trifecta of awards in 2017 from that prestigious publication: Artist, Trumpeter, and Album of the Year, for his Cuneiform CD America’s National Parks.